iclr-blogposts/2026/_posts/2026-04-27-neural-ops-in-biology.md

 ## 5. Methods

+A GitHub repository with the code for experiments performed in this post is [available here](https://github.com/karthik-d/neurops-with-sindy).

 ### 5.1 Synthetic data generation

 To emulate realistic biological experiments, an ensemble of trajectories is generated by numerically integrating the NF-κB ODE system under multiple initial conditions and small parameter variation.